 Sheriff Joseph D. McDonald Jr.

-Prior to being elected to the county’s top law enforcement post, Sheriff McDonald served for almost nine years as an assistant District Attorney for Plymouth County.
+Prior to taking office, Sheriff McDonald served for nine years as an Assistant District Attorney for Plymouth County.

-Sheriff McDonald is a life-long native of Plymouth County having grown up in Marshfield.
-He is a graduate of the University of Massachusetts-Amherst, where he received his Bachelor of Arts degree, and Suffolk University Law School, receiving his Juris Doctor degree.
+Sheriff McDonald is a lifelong resident of Plymouth County, having grown up in Marshfield, and for the last twenty (20) years making his family’s home in Kingston.
+He is a graduate of the University of Massachusetts-Amherst, where he received his Bachelor of Arts degree, and Suffolk University Law School, where he received his Juris Doctor.

-Among Sheriff McDonald’s professional associations are: The National Sheriff’s Association (NSA), the International Association of Chiefs of Police (IACP), the FBI Law Enforcement Development Association (LEEDA), the American Correctional Association (ACA), Southeast Massachusetts Prosecutor’s Association, Southeast Massachusetts Detective’s Association (SEMDA), Plymouth County Police Chief’s Association, the Plymouth County Police Officers Association, and the Plymouth District Bar Association (past president 2005).
-He is also admitted to both the Massachusetts and the United States District Court bars.
+Among Sheriff McDonald’s professional associations are: The National Sheriff’s Association (NSA), the International Association of Chiefs of Police (IACP), the FBI Law Enforcement Executive Development Association (FBI-LEEDA), the American Correctional Association (ACA), Southeast Massachusetts Police Chiefs Association, Southeast Massachusetts Detectives Association, Southeast Massachusetts Prosecutors Association (past secretary), the Plymouth County Police Chiefs Association, Plymouth County Police Officers Association, and the Plymouth District Bar Association (past president).
+He is also a member of the Massachusetts and Federal Bar.

 Sheriff McDonald currently serves as President of the Massachusetts Sheriff’s Association, a position to which he was first elected in 2013.